DmitriiShubin/SBD/README.md

 The dataset contains samples of Abnormal and Normal Electrocardiography (ECG) heartbeats.

-It is splitted into test and train set; 4046 data samples in each.
+It is split into test and train set; 4046 data samples in each.

 Labels are ideally balanced to make the ROC-AUC less robust for performance evaluation.